Designing High-Converting Funnels for Property and Travel Services

 Crafting the Middle: Where Interest Turns Into Action

-Here’s something else that gets overlooked.
-Timing.
+Here’s something else that gets overlooked: timing.
 Sending a follow-up five minutes after someone leaves a page feels aggressive.
 Waiting three days feels like indifference.
-The sweet spot?
-Usually within a few hours.
-Test it.
-Then test it again.
+The sweet spot usually lands within a few hours of the interaction, but finding the exact window for your specific audience requires continuous testing, not guessing.

 Visual Hierarchy and Trust Signals